builephilong69/Distributed_System/distributed database/readme.md

           - Allows skew to be handled by moving virtual nodes from more loaded nodes to less loaded nodes
           - Both data distribution skew and execition skew can be handled
+# Dinamic Repartitioning
+- Virtual nodes in such a scheme are often called tablets
+- Example of initial partition table and parition table after a split of table 6 and move